Introduction

 Other high fashion designers to make use of neons, fluorescents and vibrant shades included Gucci and E Tautz.

-Gucci featured bright orange, citrus green and vibrant magenta applied to both double- and single-breasted tailoring, all of which were polished off with crisp white shirts and patterned ties that echoed the colours within the main body of the suit.
+Gucci featured bright orange, citrus green and vibrant magenta applied to both double- and single-breasted tailoring, all of which were polished off with crisp white shirts and patterned ties that echoed the colors within the main body of the suit.
 A bold approach, sure, but one that works effectively without becoming too brash.

 The opening look on the runway featured a standard-setting neon pink cape, and the use of pink carried through the collection in the form of shirts, jackets, shorts and trousers.
-Bright yellow was also used in tees and knitwear, but it was paired with more sober tones of black and grey – making the overall use of vibrant colour much more subtle:
+Bright yellow was also used in tees and knitwear, but it was paired with more sober tones of black and grey – making the overall use of vibrant color much more subtle:

 Topman Design SS13

-Now, I am sure there are some of you out there who read the title of this article and immediately thought “no, no – absolutely not – this will never take off”.
+Now, I am sure there are some of you out there who read the title of this article and immediately thought “no, no ? absolutely not ? this will never take off”.
 And, trust me, although I think several of the high fashion designers worked well with the concept of neons and fluorescents, as with any trend, there is always the potential to do it wrong.

 In my opinion, the SS13 collection from Topman Design represents an example where the use of neons simply didn’t work well.
 The collection applied neon brights and vibrant tones to a much more casual, skater-like look (again, this will be featured in a later article as another upcoming spring/summer trend), with a wide range of neon pinks/oranges and striking blues/reds applied to oversized tees with American football-style numbers emblazoned across the chest, complete with matching baggy shorts and neon beanie hats.